Monogramm/docker-penpot-frontend/README.md

 ## How to run this image

+You can use the example `docker-compose.yml` at the root of the project to start a local Penpot instance.
+Feel free to update the content of `.env` to your needs.

 ### Auto configuration via environment variables

 The following environment variables are also honored for configuring your PENPOT instance: